lukedickens/asp_recipe_graphs/README.md

 ### Validating candidate tuples

 This requires a candidate recipe, namely a recipe (graph and type function) that is not a given recipe.
-We provide a small number of these in the `<ASPDIR>/candidate_recipes` directory with filenames of the form `<RECIPENAME>_graph.lp` and `<RECIPENAME>_types.lp`.
+You can experiment using the recipe files in the `<ASPDIR>/recipes` directory with filenames of the form `<RECIPENAME>_graph.lp` and `<RECIPENAME>_types.lp`, but not of the form `<RECIPENAME>_given.lp`.
 You will also need to provide a set of given acceptability tuples.
 Some examples of these can be found in the `<ASPDIR>/recipes` directory with filenames of the form `<RECIPENAME>_tuples.lp`.
 Again this can be a computationally expensive call, so you are advised to create a compressed hierarchy with only the types of interest within it and place this in `<DOMAIN_TYPE_HIERARCHY>`.
 The general call to determine which nodes in your candidate recipe are valid is:

 ```shell
 clingo -e cautious <ASPDIR>/domain_independent/{type_hierarchies,graph_properties,recipe_graphs,recipes,acceptability_tuples,validity}.lp  <DOMAIN_TYPE_HIERARCHY> <ASPDIR>/recipes/<RECIPENAME>_tuples.lp <ASPDIR>/candidate_recipes/<RECIPENAME>_{graph,types}.lp <ASPDIR>/show/is_valid_candidate.lp